 Welcome to the Smith College Class of 1958 website

-The Alumnae Office has sent us a new video—a student-led tour of the stunning New Neilson Library with Jess and Nyla as your guides.
+The Alumnae Office has released a video—a student-led tour of the stunning New Neilson Library with Jess and Nyla as guides.
 Their joy is palpable as they show off the Maya Lin-designed building, including the superb spaces filled with natural light, their favorite places to study, the new academic support area, and welcoming places to relax and connect with friends during study breaks.

 In a recent issue of the “Alumnae Quarterly,” Nancy Reynolds Bartlit mentions that our website features information about Mimi Foyette Bull’s recent book, Celibacy: Memoir of a Catholic Priest’s Daughter.
 In beautiful and moving language, Mimi chronicles her life and the profound impact of the mystery of her parents.
 See Class News for a link for a detailed interview with Mimi.
 Celibacy is available from your local bookstore or online at Abebooks.